16th/17th C, Northern Elm or Sophora, Shanxi. Shallow everted ends on top and round legs show Ming classical style,

 31” h.
 55” w.
 14” d.

 This recessed-leg table is of traditional, classic style.
 The top is made of one solid plank, with low everted flanges capping the ends.
-The wood on this plank has a very distinctive tangential deep grain pattern unusual to be found in northern elm.
-This textured-look gives character to the table.
+The wood on this plank has a very distinctive tangential deep grain pattern unusual to be found in northern elm but often in sophora, an extinct wood after Ming Dynasty.
+This textured-look gives character to the table and needs no ornate decoration.
 The legs as well as the side stretchers are round.
 The spandrels are very simply designed.
-These are characteristics favored by Ming literati, who were influenced by Confucius philosophy to live simply and to reduce artifice to a minimum in order to make the most of the material used.
+Hand-hammered boss-head nails (the kind appeared as far back as Yuan Dynasty but seldom after early Qing) appear on this table.
+All these characteristics were influenced by Confucius philosophy of living simply and reducing artifice to a minimum in order to make the most of the material used.
 Dignity, simplicity of structure, and balance was the ideal of the day.
-Too much carving and elaborate decoration were considered vulgar.
-It is not surprising that most museums tend to collect Ming furniture displaying this ideal.
-Except for the wood, a Ming altar table styled almost exactly like this one was once exhibited in the Denver Art Museum.
+This is a typical Ming classical table.

 (A similarly styled altar table with same color wood was shown in a museum).